derekmumaw/obsidian/Morning Conference/Lymphoma/Primary CNS Lymphoma/RTOG 9310 (MPV + WBRT 45 + MPV).md

 ## Treatment
 - MVP x5c (MTX 2.5, Procarbazine, Vincristine).
 IT MTX 12 mg between cycles.
 - Only 16 pts got BID RT, while 63 pts got 45 Gy.
+	>The study was then modified so that those patients who > achieved a complete response at the end of 10 weeks of chemotherapy would receive a hyperfractionated whole-brain radiation course for a total dose of 36 Gy given in 1.20-Gy fractions twice daily for 15 days

 # Results
 ## Response